quantrocket/networking/README.md

 UDP support is currently disabled because of some rough changes of the internals.
 I'm not shure whether I already need UDP, so it will stay disabled for a non-specified while.

-To customize sending / receiving events you need to implement the static Event-methods
+To customize receiving events to need yo implement the following Event-method:

-    void toTcp(TcpLink* link, Event* event);
-    Event* fromTcp(TcpLink* link);
+    static Event* assemble(void* buffer);

-They are called by the NetworkingQueue each time the system tries to send or receive an event using a TCP-Link.
+It is called by the NetworkingQueue each time the system tries to receive an event using a TCP-Link.
+Check the example programs for example implementations.

+Each event needs to implement at least the default-constructor and a copy-constructor-like constructor who gets a pointer to void.
+Remember to set the event_id to the right value.
+The void-pointer-constructor is used to assemble your events from a void-pointer, as used by Event* Event::assemble(void* buffer).

+There will be a guide about furthur implementation nodes and more-detailed examples.

 Building: